puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ## Task {{% param sectionnumber %}}.3: Automated Sync Policy and Diff

-When there is a new commit in your Git Repository, the Argo CD Application becomes OutOfSync again.
-To simulate a change (because we don't have control over the Argo CD repository) in your application, lets manually change our Deployment, e.g. scale your `example-php-docker-helloworld` Deployment to 2:
+When there is a new commit in your Git Repository, the Argo CD Application becomes 'OutOfSync' again.
+To simulate a change (because we don't have control over the Argo CD repository) in your application lets manually change our Deployment, e.g. scale your `example-php-docker-helloworld` Deployment to 2:

 ```bash
 oc scale deployment example-php-docker-helloworld --replicas=2